•

 Duties of authors

-The corresponding author should ensure that all appropriate co-authors and no inappropriate co-authors are included on the paper, and that all co-authors have seen and approved the final version of the paper and have agreed to its submission for publication.
-All those who have made significant contributions should be listed as co-authors.
-Others who have participated in certain substantive aspects of the research project should be acknowledged or listed as contributors.
-The EBR considers that a ‘substantial contribution’ is made when each and all authors participated in the following stages of manuscript preparation i) the conception of the work; ii) the acquisition, analysis, or interpretation of data; iii) drafting and/or revising the important intellectual content; iv) final approval of the version to be published.
+Authorship should be limited to individuals who have provided substantial contributions to the conception, design, execution, or interpretation of the research.
+All listed authors must approve the final version of the manuscript and agree to its submission.
+Authorship criteria are considered fulfilled when individuals have actively participated in the following stages of manuscript preparation i) the conception of the work; ii) the acquisition, analysis, or interpretation of data; iii) drafting and/or revising the important intellectual content; iv) final approval of the version to be published.
 Contributions to the work that do not meet these criteria of authorship may be accredited under Acknowledgments.
 Examples of such contributions include supporting the study, general mentoring, collecting data, and acting as the study coordinator.
-Any concerns regarding authorship issues raised during the review and publication process, and after publication should be addressed to the Editor-in-Chief.

 • Corresponding Author